tansawit/second-brain/content/_index.md

 ## Introduction

-I have come to realize that there is two feelings that I hate when it come to learning and information: forgetting something you definitely knew, and not remembering valuable resources.
+I have come to realize that there is two feelings that I hate when it come to learning and information: forgetting something I definitely knew, and not remembering valuable resources.

 Thus, I’ve been trying to restructure and reorganize the way I interact and consume information.
 This will not only ensure that I can find the things I need most the time, but also forces me to express whatever I’m jotting down in my on words, hopefully assisting with retention.